Live your life from your heart. Share from your heart.

 sharing my life story

-I am 27 and I live in beautiful San Francisco.
-I was diagnosed over 2 years ago with Rheumatoid Arthritis, a chronic auto-immune disease that I will struggle with for the rest of my life.
-Before my diagnosis, I was a ballerina for 18 years, studied classical piano for almost 20 years, and am currently pursuing my Masters of Fine Arts in Advertising Account Planning at the Academy of Art University.
-I work as an Account Planner/Executive at a boutique creative marketing agency, which keeps me creative.
-Now that I struggle with chronic joint pain and fatigue, food allergies, daily granny pill boxes full of medications, weekly self-injections and monstrous medical bills, I feel like an 80 year-old trying to live a 27 year-old’s life.
+I am 32 years old and I live in Denver, CO.
+I was diagnosed about 8 years ago with Rheumatoid Arthritis, a chronic auto-immune disease that I will struggle with for the rest of my life.
+The diagnosis has now been changed to Psoriatic Arthritis, which is psoriasis of the skin in addition to rheumatoid arthritis in the joints.
+Before my diagnosis, I was a ballerina for 18 years, studied classical piano for almost 20 years, and was pursuing my Masters of Fine Arts in Advertising Account Planning at the Academy of Art University.
+I work as a Project Manager at a small events planning agency, which keeps me creative.
+Now that I struggle with chronic joint pain and fatigue, food allergies, daily granny pill boxes full of medications, monthly infusions at a hospital and monstrous medical bills, I feel like an 80 year-old trying to live a 30-something-year-old’s life.
 It has been difficult to give up some of my passions and become less active over the past few years.
 But I am learning the small ways to stay strong and start new hobbies, so that this disease won’t control my life.
 And these daily battles and chronic figurings-out are what I’m going to share with you – because even if I just touch one person with my story, it will be a success.

 why a blog, you ask?